pmean/build-website/text/16/font-size-in-r.md

 same dialog box (Console columns field) or you can run the function options(width=60) or options(width=40).

-If you are cutting and pasting code from notepad into R, then there is an easy way to increase the font size in notepad.
+If you are cutting and pasting code from notepad into R
+- then there is
+an easy way to increase the font size in notepad.
 Click on FORMAT then FONT and you will see the following dialog box.